centreon/centreon-archived/doc/installation/downloads.rst

 Formats
 *******

-Usually, free software from Merethis comes in three different maners:
+Generally speaking, Open Source softwares by Merethis are provided in three possible formats:

-* binary RPM packages (recommanded)
+* binary RPM packages (recommended)
 * tarballs with sources
 * Subversion git/repository

-RPM packages are the best manner to get Merethis products.
-You don't have to worry about compilation and installation, everything is already made by Merethis' experts.
+RPM packages are the best format you can get as you would not have to worry about compilation and installation, everything is already made by Merethis' experts.

-If you're platform is not currently supported by RPMs you might consider using tarball sources which are always provided for stable release.
-However compilation has to be done by hand which can be sometimes tricky.
+If your platform is not currently supported by RPMs you might consider using tarball sources which are always provided for stable release.
+However, compilation has to be done manually and it can be cumbersome in some situations.

-The last method is for developer or beta-testers only.
-No official support is provided on such software as they usually are in-progress.
+The latter of these formats is for developers or beta-testers only.
+No official support is provided on them as they are most likely still under development.

+.. _download_web_src:

 ************
 Centreon Web